 Numbers on foster care

-The Virginia Department of Social Services reports that there are currently over 5,000 children in the state’s foster care system, most of whom do not have stable living situations.
-According to a 2014 CNN report by Rita Soronen, the need for foster families is only increasing as children are not being provided quality living from state-provided resources alone, such as residential facilities or group homes.
-Soronen believes that with the help of a consistent foster family, when the child turns 18 at the time of “aging out” of state-provided resources the child will more than decrease the risks of homelessness by ⅓ before the age of 25 and the child will have an increased emotional stability along with a higher rate of achieving a professional career (versus being reliant on state funds).
+The Virginia Department of Social Services reports that there are currently over 5,000 children in Virginia’s foster care system, most of whom do not have stable living situations.
+According to a 2014 CNN report by Rita Soronen, the need for foster families is only increasing as children are not being provided quality of life from state-provided resources alone, such as residential facilities or group homes.
+Soronen believes that with the help of a consistent foster family, when a child turns 18 and “ages out” of state-provided resources, their risk of homelessness will decrease by ⅓ before the age of 25.
+Likewise, they will have increased emotional stability along with a higher likelihood of achieving a professional career (versus being reliant on state funds).

 What is a foster parent?

-A foster parent is a certified, temporary caregiver to a child who is placed in their home due to the biological family being either unwilling or unfit to care for the child.
-The goal of a foster parent is to provide stability and a safe living environment while the ultimate goal remains for the child to return to their permanent home.
+A foster parent is the certified, temporary caregiver to a child who is placed in their home due to the biological family being either unwilling or unfit to care for the child.
+The goal of a foster parent is to provide stability and a safe living environment with the ultimate goal of returning the child to their permanent home.

 Who can be a foster parent?

-Persons at least 18 years of age, who have a stable employment and income, adequate space for a child, can successfully pass a Child Protective Services and federal background check, has stable transportation, and can meet other home study criteria.
+Persons at least 18 years of age who have stable employment and income, stable transportation, and adequate space for a child can successfully pass a Child Protective Services and federal background check.
+Foster parents will also need to meet other home study criteria.
 If you meet the basic requirements and have a passion for providing foster care in your home, you may qualify to become a foster parent.
 If you are interested in becoming a foster parent, be sure to review both Federal Requirements and State Requirements.

 How do I become a foster parent?

-The process of becoming a foster parent includes submitting the application including references, successfully completing the home study and required background checks, accomplishing the necessary PRIDE training process over the course of 12 weeks, agreeing to the agency policies and procedures.
+The process of becoming a foster parent includes submitting an application including references, successfully completing the home study and required background checks, accomplishing the necessary PRIDE training process over the course of 12 weeks, and agreeing to the agency policies and procedures.

 What is treatment foster care?

-Also known as therapeutic foster care, is provided by foster parents who have specialized training to care for a wide variety of children who may have extensive emotional, behavioral, social issues or medical needs.
+Also known as therapeutic foster care, treatment foster care is provided by foster parents who have specialized training to care for a wide variety of children who may have extensive emotional, behavioral, or social issues or special medical needs.

 What are the expectations of foster parents?

-After receiving approval of becoming a foster parent, the family is expected to continually provide safety, work toward treatment goals with the child, and be an effective team member with individuals associated with the child’s care.
+After receiving approval to become a foster parent, the family is expected to continually provide safety, work toward treatment goals with the child, and be an effective team member with individuals associated with the child’s care.

 Will I have to work with the child’s parent?

-The goal of foster care is always reunification to the biological family, unless mandates report otherwise due to parent’s consistent inability to care for a child.
-While the child is in foster care, foster parents will work with a team of individuals that may include the case worker from social services, the child placing agency, school offices, physicians / therapists, and the biological family.
-It is important for a child to maintain contact with their biological family when possible in order to achieve emotional stability and a positive sense of self, which may require foster parent contact / visitation with family.
+The goal of foster care is always reunification to the biological family unless mandates report otherwise due to a parent’s consistent inability to care for the child.
+While the child is in foster care, foster parents will work with a team of individuals that may include a caseworker from social services, the child placement agency, school offices, physicians/therapists, and the biological family.
+It is important for a child to maintain contact with their biological family when possible in order to achieve emotional stability and a positive sense of self, which may require foster parent contact/visitation with family.